advanced-security/github-sbom-toolkit/README.md

 #### Handling Missing Dependency Review Snapshots

-If the Dependency Review API returns a 404 for a branch diff (commonly due to a missing dependency snapshot on either the base or head commit), the toolkit can optionally attempt to generate and submit a snapshot using the Component Detection + Dependency Submission Action.
+If the Dependency Review API returns a 404 for a branch diff (commonly due to a missing dependency snapshot on either the base or head commit), the toolkit can optionally attempt to generate and submit a snapshot using Component Detection and Dependency Submission.
+This is vendored-in and forked from the public [Component Detection Dependency Submission Action](https://github.com/your-org/component-detection-dependency-submission-action).

 Enable automatic submission + retry with: